clclab/clc-labs/lab-3-phylogenetic-trees-language/lab-3.md

 # Goals

 In today's computer lab we will extend last week's simulation of evolution a little bit, and think about the patterns of genetic variation the evolutionary process leaves in a population.
 We will then look at ways in which we can use current genetic variation to reconstruct the evolutionary history of a population or a set of species.
-We will a simple clustering algorithm for such 'phylogenetic tree reconstruction' with the goal of understanding the possibilities and difficulties of approaches based on such algorithms or more complex variants.
+We will use a simple clustering algorithm for such 'phylogenetic tree reconstruction' with the goal of understanding the possibilities and difficulties of approaches based on such algorithms or more complex variants.

 # Simulated evolution (continued)